GRAINS-CBOT wheat, corn ease after USDA sparked rally on supply concerns

 By Tom Polansek

-CHICAGO, May 13 (Reuters) - U.S. wheat and corn futures weakened on Friday a day after rising on U.S. Department of Agriculture forecasts that indicated tightening global supplies.
+CHICAGO, May 13 (Reuters) - Chicago Board of Trade wheat and corn futures weakened on Friday, a day after rising on U.S. Department of Agriculture forecasts that indicated tightening global supplies.

 Traders took some profits ahead of the weekend and on expectations that U.S. farmers are advancing corn plantings thanks to improved Midwest crop weather, analysts said.
 The USDA is slated to issue a weekly update on planting progress on Monday.